MODULE 2 - Section 3

 Highlighted Resource

-Here you can view the budget template tool.
-Instructions on how to use the template are built right into the tool.
+Here you can view the budget template.
+Instructions on how to use the template are built in.

 Deposit, Advanced Payment & Final Payment